nicoandra/zigbee2mqtt.io/docs/devices/ZDMS16-2.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->

+## Binding

+This device does not support binding.

 <!-- Notes END: Do not edit below this line -->